YannDubs/website_old/_glossary/concepts.md

 </div>

 :mag: <span class="note"> Side notes </span> :
 * From our derivation we see that the function is defined up to a constant term $\alpha$.
 This is the reason why the formula works equally well for any logarithmic base, indeed changing the base is the same as multiplying by a constant.
-In the context of information theory we use $log_2$.
+In the context of information theory we use $\log_2$.
-* Entropy is the reason (second law of thermodynamics) why putting an ice cube in your *Moscow Mule* (yes that is my go-to drink) doesn't normally make your ice cube colder and your cocktail warmer.
+* Entropy is the reason (second law of thermodynamics) why putting an ice cube in your *Moscow Mule* (my go-to drink) doesn't normally make your ice cube colder and your cocktail warmer.
 I say "normally" because it is possible but very improbable : ponder about this next time your sipping your own go-to drink :smirk: !

 :information_source: <span class="resources"> Resources </span>: Excellent explanation of the link between [entropy in thermodynamics and information theory](http://www.askamathematician.com/2010/01/q-whats-the-relationship-between-entropy-in-the-information-theory-sense-and-the-thermodynamics-sense/){:.mdLink}, friendly [ introduction to entropy related concepts](https://rdipietro.github.io/friendly-intro-to-cross-entropy-loss/){:.mdLink}